We have listed some frequently asked questions below.

 It would be rare for a child below Year 6 to travel independently on the school bus.
 Where possible all Junior School children are paired with a Senior School buddy who travels on the same bus.
 We share buses with the Nottingham High School.

 Parents can pay monthly by joining the ‘School Fees Plan’ which is an external provision and a small termly fee is charged for this service.
-Please ask for a leaflet or look for details on the website.

 On the first bill there is a one off payment, per family, of £50 for contribution to the Friends of Hollygirt.
 Thereafter all other disbursements for trips, visits, revision guides etc are signed for by parents in advance.
 There are additionally some insurances and schemes which parents can opt in to.